sass/sass/proposal/package-importer.d.ts.md

 theme or access styling utilities.

 This proposal defines a `pkg:` URL scheme for usage with `@use` that directs an implementation to resolve a URL within a dependency.
-The implementation will resolve the dependency URL using the resolution standards and conventions for that environment.
+Sass interfaces may provide one or more implementations that  will resolve the dependency URL using the resolution standards and conventions for that environment.
 Once resolved, this URL will be loaded in the same way as any other `file:` URL.

 This proposal also defines a built-in Node importer.